AlexsanderHamir/Memora/README.md

 ![Memora Example](example.png)

 ## Overview

-Memora provides a simple way to manage object pools with context-aware resource allocation and cleanup.
-It's designed to optimize memory usage and improve performance in applications that frequently create and destroy related objects.
+Memora is a powerful object pool management library that provides context-aware resource allocation and cleanup.
+It's designed for applications that need to efficiently manage multiple object pools, particularly when dealing with related objects that have interdependencies.
+A common use case is managing pools of row objects alongside their associated buffers used for encoding/decoding operations, ensuring optimal memory usage and performance.

 For more details about the underlying pool implementation, check out [PoolX](https://github.com/AlexsanderHamir/PoolX).